Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Problem Formulation

 \subsection{Population Risk and Misfit}

-In \ref{eq:rew_func} we defined the human (ground truth) reward function as $r^*(x,a)$.
+The human (ground truth) reward function is defined as $r^*(x,a)$.
 Let $r^w(x,a)$, and $r^s(x,a)$ denote the weak and strong models estimated rewards respectively.
 For brevity, we omit the explicit dependence on $(x,a)$ and write $r$ instead of $r(x,a)$ when the context is clear.
 Following~\cite{xu2025emergence}, the \textit{expected population risk} for the policy $\pi$ can be defined as:

 where $L(\cdot,\cdot)$ is a \textit{Bregman divergence}.
 Using squared loss as a special case of Bregman divergence~\cite{xu2025emergence}, the expected population risk for the weak policy $\pi^w$ is defined as: